 Countless hours are spent across the industry on a task that, when properly automated, can be done very quickly and accurately.

-The SEC has revised the requirements of Form 13F reporting requires all information to be submitted in XML format, including the holdings summary.
+The SEC has revised the requirements of Form 13F reporting which requires all information to be submitted in XML format, including the holdings summary.

-For equities, depository receipts, convertibles, rights, and warrants, and ETFs, we match the CUSIPs, for options we look at the underlying security’s CUSIP.
+For equities, depository receipts, convertibles, rights and warrants, and ETFs, we match the CUSIPs, for options we look at the underlying security’s CUSIP.

 It is important to obtain fair market values (and principal amounts for convertibles) to ensure the “de minimis” thresholds are met, add up the aggregate fair market value of all securities (ex convertible bonds) in that issuer and ensure it’s USD 200,000 or more.

 Integrating with FundApps is straightforward: all we require is a positions file.
 Our compliance experts support you every step of the way to get you up and running as efficiently and as easily as possible.

 We can help you to schedule this process automatically.